dask/distributed/docs/source/configuration.rst

 """""""""""""""

-This key configures the desired compression scheme when transferring data over the cluster.
+This key configures the desired compression scheme when transferring data over the network.
 The default value, "auto", applies heuristics to try and select the best compression scheme for each piece of data.